The Little Vampire (TV series): Episodes

 It's almost the day where Rüdiger and Anna are expected at Anton's house.
 One major problem: Rüdiger and Anna can't go in their vampire clothes.
-The solution for Rüdiger is easy: Anton lends him some of his old clothes: a jeans and a shirt.
+The solution for Rüdiger is easy: Anton lends him some of his old clothes: jeans and a shirt.
 Anna remembers a dress she saw in Udo/Cyril's house.
 She decides to burgle the dress.
 Geiermeier finds a rare file in the library about vampires.
-As the file is not to be loaned, he steals it, but is caught and taken away by the police.
+As the file is not to be loaned, he steals it, but is caught and nearly charged by the police until he manages to escape with the file.
 Rüdiger and Anna dress up in the crypt and are about to go to Anton.
 They do not notice they are overheard by aunt Dorothee/Hildegard.